MGZV/slack_bot/README.md

-It's my version the easiest python slack bot
+It's my version of the easiest python slack bot